Yamakawa Kikue: Controversy over maternity protection (1918–1919)

-From 1918 to 1919, two magazines Fujin Koron (Women's forum) and Taiyou (The Sun) hosted a controversial debate over maternity protection.
-In addition to Kikue, who changed her family name to Yamakawa after her marriage, famous Japanese feminists, such as Yosano Akiko, Hiratsuka Raicho, and Yamada Waka, took part in the debate.
-The debates had broadly two standpoints.
-On the one hand, Yosano argued that the liberation of women required the economic independence of women.
-On the other hand, Hiratsuka argued that it was impossible or difficult to do both work and parenting.
+From 1918 to 1919, the two magazines Fujin Kōron (Women's forum) and Taiyō (The Sun) hosted a controversial debate over maternity protection.
+In addition to Kikue, who changed her family name to Yamakawa after her marriage, famous Japanese feminists such as Yosano Akiko, Hiratsuka Raichō, and Yamada Waka took part in the debate.
+Broadly, the debates had two standpoints.
+On one side, Yosano argued that the liberation of women required the economic independence of women.
+On the other side, Hiratsuka argued that it was impossible or difficult to do both work and parenting.
 Hiratsuka also viewed women's childbirth and parenting as a national and social project, and thus argued that women deserved the protection of motherhood by the government.
-They had different opinions in terms of whether women can do both work and family-life, and their arguments did not overlap at all.
-In order to organize these argument Yamakawa Kikue named Yosano "Japanese Mary Wollstonecraft" and Hiratsuka "Japanese Ellen Key."
-As with the argument of Yosano, Yamakawa said, "Yosano emphasizes women's individualism.
-She started by demanding freedom of education, an expansion of the selection of work, and financial independence and eventually demanded suffrage.″ Yamakawa partly agreed with Yosano but criticized her opinion for thinking only about the female bourgeois.
+They had different opinions about whether women could do both work and family life, and their arguments did not overlap at all.
+In order to organize these arguments, Yamakawa Kikue named Yosano the "Japanese Mary Wollstonecraft" and Hiratsuka the "Japanese Ellen Key".
+Yamakawa wrote, "Yosano emphasizes women's individualism.
+She started by demanding freedom of education, an expansion of the selection of work, and financial independence and eventually demanded suffrage".
+Yamakawa partly agreed with Yosano but criticized her opinion for thinking only about bourgeois women.
 Moreover, Yamakawa disagreed with Yosano that the protection of motherhood by the nation was a shame because it was the same as the government's care of the elderly and the disabled.
-In this respect, Yamakawa said that Yosano's view was biased on a class society because Yosano only criticized old and disabled people depending on the public assistance while she did not mention soldiers and public servants who also depended on the assistance in the same way.
-For Hiratsuka's opinion, Yamakawa argued that it was more advanced than that of Yosano in that it took a more critical attitude towards capitalism.
+In this respect, Yamakawa said that Yosano's view was biased on a class society because Yosano only criticized old and disabled people depending on the public assistance while she did not mention soldiers and public servants who also depended on assistance in the same way.
+Yamakawa argued that Hiratsuka's position was more advanced than that of Yosano in that it took a more critical attitude towards capitalism.
 However, Yamakawa criticized Hiratsuka for too much emphasis on motherhood.
 Yamakawa said that Hiratsuka viewed women's ultimate goal as childbirth and parenting, and that it led women to obey male-centered society's idea that women should sacrifice their work in compensation for completing the ultimate goal.
 Yamakawa summarized these arguments and argued that financial independence and protection of motherhood were compatible and natural demands of women.
-As a social feminist, Yamakawa argued that female workers should play an active role in winning both economic equality and the protection of motherhood, and that the liberation of women required the reform of capitalist society which exploited workers.
-Moreover, Yamakawa Kikue made an objection to present society which left household labor unpaid work.
-Furthermore, Yamakawa was distinct from Yosano and Hiratsuka in that she mentioned welfare for the elderly as rights.
+As a socialist feminist, Yamakawa argued that female workers should play an active role in winning both economic equality and the protection of motherhood, and that the liberation of women required the reform of capitalist society which exploited workers.
+Moreover, Yamakawa Kikue made an objection to present society which left household labor as unpaid work.
+Furthermore, Yamakawa was distinct from Yosano and Hiratsuka in that she saw welfare for the elderly as a right.